Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Introduction

+In high-throughput genetic experiments, there is a special need to identify replicating signals across multiple studies.
+For instance, for gene expression data, it is important to find stable gene markers for a disease or cell type, which remain differentially expressed across similar experiments or in multiple patients.
+In multi-tissue expression quantitative trait loci (eQTL) studies, scientists are interested in identifying DNA loci with consistent regulation over tissues \cite{flutre2013,urbut2019flexible}.
+With a growing trend in multi-omics data sharing \citep{hasin2017multi}, there is also active research in finding replicating signals across platforms \citep{zhang2010joint}, ethnic groups \citep{marigorta2013high,giri2019trans} and even species.
+Though the PC framework fits all above scenarios, finding multiple replicating signals by simultaneously performing a large number of PC tests for thousands of genes or millions of DNA loci, however, typically suffers from extremely low power.

-The above framework gives us an $n\times M$ matrix of $p$-values, with one column per PC hypothesis and one row per study.
-We might then use PC methods to get a PC $p$-value for each column and apply a standard multiple testing adjustment to the $M$ results.
-This simple strategy has been shown to have low power \citep{heller2014,sun2015}.
+Specifically, let $M$ denote the number of hypotheses in one study and suppose that we compare across $n$ related studies.
+Then, to find replicating signals across the $n$ studies, we have $M$ PC nulls to test, each with $n$ base nulls.
+The above framework gives us an $n\times M$ matrix of base $p$-values, with one column per PC null and one row per study.
+Now, as we want to identify signals whose PC nulls are false, a ``direct approach'' is to first get a combined $p$-value for each PC null and then apply standard multiple testing adjustment to the $M$ PC p-values.
+However, this ``direct approach'' for testing multiple PC tests has been shown to have extremely low power \citep{heller2014,sun2015}.
 Both \cite{heller2014} and \cite{bogomolov2018assessing} suggest procedures to counter that power loss.
-Unfortunately, \cite{bogomolov2018assessing} is designed only for $n = r = 2$ and the empirical Bayes approach in \cite{heller2014} encounters computational difficulties for large $n$.
-There is thus a need for a powerful method that can handle larger $n$.
+Unfortunately, the appoach in \cite{bogomolov2018assessing} is designed only for $n = r = 2$ and the empirical Bayes approach {\tt repfdr} in \cite{heller2014} encounters both accuracy and computational barriers for $n$ as large as $8$, as shown in our simulations.
+There is thus a need for a powerful and fast method that can guarantee simultaneous error control and can handle a larger number of studies.

-In this paper, we introduce AdaFilter, an adaptive filtering procedure for PC hypotheses.
-AdaFilter easily handles large $n$.
-The cost grows as $O(Mn\log(n))$ from sorting base $p$-values whereas \cite{heller2014} has a cost that is exponential in $n$ (and linear in $M$).
-AdaFilter has much higher power than simply applying multiplicity correction to $M$ PC tests.

-Deferring precise statements to later section, we give an intuitive explanation for how AdaFilter gains power.
-Other things being equal, a larger $M$ requires more stringent criteria on each $p$-value under consideration in order to control some measure of simultaneous false discovery control.
-Sometimes we know that a PC test for $r-1$ nonnull base hypotheses will not be rejected.
-We then know that the test for $r$ nonnull hypotheses cannot be rejected either.
-As a result we can filter the set of hypotheses to be tested down to a number $m<M$.
-This lowers the multiplicity burden, increasing power.
-The more precise derivation to follow is based on the composite nature of a PC test, reflected also in the fact that the rejection region in $[0,1]^n$ has a complicated geometry.

-We propose different versions of AdaFilter to target the control of simultaneous error rates as FDR (false discovery rate) and FWER (familywise error rate).
-We rigorously prove FWER control when all $nM$ $p$-values are independent, and show with simulations that AdaFilter is robust to within-study dependence and its more liberal version controls FDR.